 A part of the Himalayas, Kanchenjunga is renowned as the third highest mountain in the world.
-This vast mountain is as high as 28,169 feet and proves to be an amazing sight for the traveler to witness.
+This vast mountain is as high as 28,169 feet and proves to be an amazing sight for the traveller to witness.
 So if you want to take your mountain tourism to its heights, then visiting Kanchen should definitely be on the cards.
-The chilly and beautiful climate in this part of the country also makes it a popular romantic destination.
+The chilly and beautiful climate in this part of the country also makes it a popular tourist destination.

-Nanda Devi, Uttarakhand
+2. Nanda Devi, Uttarakhand

 Being the second highest mountain peak in India, Nanda Devi is a sure delight to watch.
 Standing as tall as 10,299feet and a part of, this mighty peak proves to be a treat to the visitor's eyes.

-Saltoro Kangri, Jammu and Kashmir
+4. Saltoro Kangri, Jammu and Kashmir

 This mighty mountain peak is part of the Saltoro Range of the Karakoram.
-The Saltoro Kangri is 25,400 feet in height and makes for a great sight-seeing destination to the travelers.
+The Saltoro Kangri is 25,400 feet in height and makes for a great sight-seeing destination to the travellers.
 Visitors can enjoy the beauty of nature at this place to the maximum extent and be one with the serenity present around.

-Anamudi Peak, Kerala
+7. Anamudi Peak, Kerala

 One of the most renowned peaks of South India is the Anamudi Peak.
 It is part of the Western Ghats ranges and stands at a majestic height of 8,842 feet.
 It is also the highest peak of the Western Ghats.
 In addition, the Anamudi Peak is said to resemble the shape of an elephant's forehead, hence the name ‘Anamudi'.
 This peak is situated near the town of Munnar in Kerala.

-Dodda Betta, Tamil Nadu
+8. Dodda Betta, Tamil Nadu